-The extensive body of research studies on the environmental properties of LAS present in the literature is reported here below.
-This abundance of information is sometimes forgotten or wrongly quoted (Ying, 2006) and has to be again reminded (CLER, 2007).
+The extensive body of research studies on the environmental properties of LAS present in the literature is reported below.

 4.1 Environmental exposure assessment

 4.1.1 Biotic and abiotic degradability

 Aerobic biodegradation in aqueous medium

 LAS primary biodegradation is the transformation induced by microorganisms with formation of sulpho phenyl carboxylates (SPCs) as biodegradation intermediates (Swisher, 1987).
 This biodegradation stage corresponds to the disappearance of the parent molecule and to the loss of interfacial activity and toxicity towards organisms present in the environment (Kimerle et al., 1977; Kimerle, 1989).
 The change of the interfacial activity of the surfactant during biodegradation has much more importance on the aquatic toxicity than the biodegradation as measured, for example, by the biological oxygen demand (BOD); that was shown by a recent detailed study on the relation between interfacial activity and aquatic toxicity during primary LAS biodegradation (Oya et al., 2010).